-A total maximum daily load (TMDL) is the sum of the allowable loads of a single pollutant from all contributing point sources (the waste load allocations) and non-point sources (load allocations), plus the contribution from background sources (40 Code of Federal Regulations section 130.2(i)).
-Discharges of stormwater from construction activities are considered point source discharges, and therefore must comply with NPDES permit requirements translated to be “consistent with the assumptions and requirements of any available waste load allocation for the discharge prepared by the state and approved by U.S. EPA pursuant to 40 Code of Federal Regulations section 130.7” (40 Code of Federal Regulations section 122.44 (d)(1)(vii).)
-In addition, Water Code section 13263, subdivision (a), requires that waste discharge requirements implement any relevant water quality control plans.
+A Total Maximum Daily Load is the sum of the allowable loads of a single pollutant from all contributing point sources (waste load allocations) and non-point sources (load allocations), plus the contribution from background sources (40 Code of Federal Regulations § 130.2(i)).
+Discharges of stormwater from construction activities are considered point source discharges, and therefore must comply with NPDES permit requirements translated to be “consistent with the assumptions and requirements of any available waste load allocation for the discharge prepared by the state and approved by U.S. EPA pursuant to 40 Code of Federal Regulations § 130.7” (40 Code of Federal Regulations § 122.44 (d)(1)(vii)).
+In addition, Water Code § 13263, subdivision (a), requires that waste discharge requirements implement any relevant water quality control plans.
 Many TMDLs in water quality control plans include implementation requirements that may be translated into General Permit requirements and TMDL-specific numeric action levels and numeric effluent limitations.

 Areas of Special Biological Significance are defined in the California Ocean Plan as “those areas designated by the State Water Board as ocean areas requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable.”
 The California Ocean Plan prohibits the discharge of waste to Areas of Special Biological Significance unless identified in a State Water Board-approved exception.